-It's Easy Being Green: 7 Eco-Focused Travel Experiences in Manitoba
+It's Easy Being Green: 9 Eco-Focused Travel Experiences in Manitoba

-Here's how seven tourism companies and attractions put into action all sorts of sustainability initiatives to ensure that they - and the unique corner of Manitoba they occupy - are around for future generations to enjoy.
+Here's how nine tourism companies and attractions put into action all sorts of sustainability initiatives to ensure that they - and the unique corner of Manitoba they occupy - are around for future generations to enjoy.

 The Forks, Winnipeg

 Green by design: Most of the millions of people who visit The Forks each year come for the food, the craft beer, the entertainment, and the river views.
-What they don't realize that the province's oldest gathering place also happens to be the most modern when it comes to sustainability.
+What they don't realize is the province's oldest gathering place also happens to be the most modern when it comes to sustainability.
 Target Zero is The Forks' ambitious commitment to the environment (zero garbage, zero waste water, zero carbon emissions), and one of the destination's most impressive design feats is the nearly century-old market building retrofitted with a geothermal heating and cooling system.

-Eco in action:
+Sustainability in action:

 The Forks recognizes that 80% of their waste from market vendors and on-site restaurants is compostable, so they've installed a very sophisticated Biovator (an in-vessel composter) on-site to put all that waste to good use in their gardens.
 When it comes to recycling, they're on top of that, too.
 Did you know that the Zamboni that maintains the world-famous Nestaweya River Trail is fueled by wasted vegetable oil from the food vendors?